Mostafa-Ashraf-a/Structure-with-CleanArchitecture-and-UnitOfWork/README.md

 # MostafaProjects v1
-This project build on Clean Architecture, using Entity Framwork, Generic Repository and Unit of Work
+This project build on Clean Architecture, using Entity Framework, Generic Repository and Unit of Work

 ## Project Referances